JonathanRudd/Static-Profile-New/README.md

 -Smoother animations

+-Language toggle EN / JP / ES

--Rotating / fading set of words in place of "enthusiastic" / "passionate" -Language toggle EN / JP / ES
+Done: -Rotating / fading set of words in place of "enthusiastic" / "passionate"

 ## Using